Sturgis Municipal Airport

 KTWT — Sturgis, KY

-Featured Bite A plate of crawfish étouffée at The Feed Mill, followed by a haul of vacuum-sealed country ham from Country Fresh to take home.
+Featured Bite Crawfish étouffée at The Feed Mill, and a vacuum-sealed country ham from Country Fresh to take home.

 Editor's Dispatch